pomerium/pomerium/docs/docs/topics/device-identity.md

 To get started, review the following pages:

 - [Pomerium Policy Language](/docs/topcics/ppl.md) to learn how to build policies that use device ID.
-- [Enroll a Device](/guides/enroll-device.md) to teach end users how to enroll devices on Pomerium.
+- [Enroll a Device](/guides/enroll-device.md) to teach end-users how to enroll devices on Pomerium.

 [toms-hardware-tpm]: https://www.tomshardware.com/reviews/tpm-trusted-platform-module-header,5766.html
 [fido-spec]: https://fidoalliance.org/specifications/